Taking off the edge -- simultaneous filament and end core formation: Discussion and conclusions

 Finally, it will be interesting to explore whether our results remain valid in the case of planar accretion flows instead of radial geometries.
 Depending on the extent, a planar shock will not create a filamentary morphology but lead to a sheet between the shock fronts.
 However, as soon as enough material has been concentrated and gravity takes over, this sheet could collapse and be collected into a filamentary structure.
 We will explore if this mode of filament formation shows the same effect on end core formation as presented here in a future study.

 To summarise, we have presented a numerical study on the simultaneous filament and end core formation.
-In this scenario the filament is formed by a converging radial flow which drives turbulent motions inside the filament.
-We have shown that while edge cores do form at the ends of the central dense region, they do not dominate over the cores formed by regular perturbation growth.
+We have shown that while end cores do form at the ends of the central dense region, they do not dominate over the cores formed by regular perturbation growth.
 This is due to the material which is replenished continuously from the inflow outside of the contracting inner region which leads to a reduced gravitational acceleration at its ends and a soft edge morphology.
-Comparing the observed core separation to the analytical prediction at different line-masses shows a tentative agreement that cores are seeded at $\fcyl \approx 0.3-0.5$.
+Comparing the measured core separation in our idealised simulations to the dominant fragmentation length shows a tentative agreement that cores are seeded at $\fcyl \approx 0.4-0.6$.
 The comparison is not straight-forward due to a continuously shifting dominant fragmentation length over time, however an accreting filament spends a considerable amount of time in this line-mass region where the dominant fragmentation length only changes slightly.
 This means that cores seeded at these values have about an e-folding timescale to grow and therefore exceed later core formation modes.
 Independent of the core separation, we presented a valid mechanism to form a filament morphology which is not dominated by the edge effect as was the goal of the paper.